Understanding 42 CFR Part 2: What It Means for Your Privacy in Addiction Treatment

 Who Does 42 CFR Part 2 Protect?

-The regulation protects anyone who is receiving or has received treatment for addiction at a covered program.
-This includes:
+This regulation protects anyone who is currently receiving or has previously received substance use treatment through a covered program.

 It covers records that identify a person as having a substance use disorder, including test results, treatment plans, and communications between providers.